I spent the majority of my MBA deployed to Eastern Europe with NATO and the resources remained easy to use and my studies were unaffected.

 Fees

-The tuition fees you pay each year for the full Healthcare Management MSc will be £3,850.
+The tuition fees you pay each year for the full Healthcare Management MSc (Armed Forces) will be £4,100.
 The course is studied over 2 years.

 Accredited prior learning may reduce the tuition fees.
 This will be confirmed once your application has been submitted.

-If you have completed certain RAF qualifications, then you may be eligible for an advanced entry route which would reduce the cost of the course to £5,067.
+If you have completed certain Armed Forces qualifications, then you may be eligible for an advanced entry route which would reduce the cost of the course to £5,467.
 Please contact us for more information.

 Funding